clf/lollimon/readme.txt

 > 'e' then the declaration fails if more than 'e' solutions exist.
 The system will try this declaration at most 'a' times before really failing.
 Thus Twelf's '%query 1 * q' = '#query 1 2 1 q'.

-  By default, the system does not remember the order of clauses.
-Only predicates which have been explicitly declared as ordered will necessarily be tried in order.

   All clauses in a program file will be loaded into the unrestricted context unless the clause is preceded by '#linear', or '#affine'.